top of page

 The Future of WTVP

-The improvements also included the conversion to a color TV studio and the ability to broadcast videotape, film, and slides, and live studio and network programming in full color.
+The improvements also included converting to a color TV studio and the ability to broadcast videotape, film, and slides, and live studio and network programming in full color.
 The increase in the signal would bring about the elimination of the UHF translator at channel 70 in Champaign-Urbana, as it was felt that the increase in power and the relocation of the tower would bring a Grade A signal to Champaign-Urbana as well as to Springfield, Lincoln, Taylorville, and other communities.

 Here presented in no particular order are those